• Home

 The best LLMs in 2024

-Take the word "best" with a grain of salt there: I've tried to narrow things down by offering a list of the most significant, interesting, and popular LLMs (and LMMs), not necessarily the ones that outperform on benchmarks (though most of these do).
-I've also mostly focused on LLMs that you can use—rather than ones that are the subjects of super interesting research papers—since we like to keep things practical around here.
+Take the word "best" with a grain of salt here: I've tried to narrow things down by offering a list of the most significant, interesting, and popular LLMs (and LMMs), not necessarily the ones that outperform on benchmarks (though most of these do).
+I've also mostly focused on LLMs that you can use—rather than ones that are the subjects of super interesting research papers or just teased in marketing materials—since we like to keep things practical around here.

 Click on any app in the list below to learn more about it.